create-go-app/cli/README.md

 ### `generate`

-CLI command for generate a new Ansible inventory file, called `hosts.ini`, for specified proxy server in current folder:
+CLI command for generate a new pre-configured Ansible inventory file, called `hosts.ini`, for specified proxy server in current folder:

 ```bash
 cgapp generate [OPTION]